Multiorbital character of the density wave in trilayer nickelate superconductors: Discussion

-Finally, while our two-orbital minimal model is not devised to capture the full complexity of La$_4$Ni$_3$O$_{10}$, such as the three-dimensionality of the DW order~\cite{Li2017}, the presence of four FS sheets~\cite{Chen2024Trilayer}, and various structural subtleties~\cite{zhang2020,Yuan2024,Shi2025}, it nonetheless yields several robust and general insights: (i) The identification of the multiorbital character of the DW does not depend sensitively on details of the underlying FS.
+While our minimal model is not devised to capture the full complexity of La$_4$Ni$_3$O$_{10}$, such as the three-dimensionality of the DW order~\cite{Li2017}, the presence of four FS sheets~\cite{Chen2024Trilayer}, and structural subtleties~\cite{zhang2020,Yuan2024,Shi2025}, it nonetheless yields several robust and general insights: (i) The identification of the multiorbital character of the DW does not depend on details of the underlying FS.
 Specifically, our model considers one electronlike and one holelike pocket, representing the $\alpha$ and $\gamma$ FS sheets of La$_4$Ni$_3$O$_{10}$, with hybridized $d_{x^2 - y^2}$/$d_{z^2}$ and nearly pure $d_{z^2}$ orbital character, respectively.
-Nevertheless, similar multiorbital DW features in the Raman response can be obtained from a model that mimics the $\alpha$ and a $\beta$-like sheet of La$_4$Ni$_3$O$_{10}$, given that the $\beta$ sheet includes at least partial $d_{z^2}$ character (not shown here). (ii) The results are robust against the choice of the exact wave vector of the DW, as long as it connects FS regions with mixed orbital character. (iii) An upper limit for the CDW amplitude in La$_4$Ni$_3$O$_{10}$ and related RP nickelates can be estimated.
-Specifically, we obtain a modulation of $\pm 0.2$ electrons relative to the mean, given that the canonical electron filling $n = 4/3$ and a modulation $\delta = 0.2 t$ of the chemical potential yields good agreement with the experimental data in Fig.~\ref{fig:FS}d,e, and assuming that $\Delta_\mathrm{CDW}$ cannot exceed the interband transitions at $\Gamma$ in a fully coherent‐band picture.
+Nevertheless, similar multiorbital DW features in the Raman response can be obtained from a model that mimics the $\alpha$ and a $\beta$-like sheet of La$_4$Ni$_3$O$_{10}$, given that the $\beta$ sheet includes at least partial $d_{z^2}$ character (not shown here). (ii) The results are robust against the choice of the exact wave vector of the DW, as long as it connects FS regions with mixed orbital character. (iii) An upper bound for the CDW amplitude can be estimated: we obtain a modulation of $\pm 0.2$ electrons relative to the mean, given that the canonical electron filling $n = 4/3$ and a modulation $\delta = 0.2 t$ of the chemical potential yields good agreement with the experimental data in Fig.~\ref{fig:FS}d,e, and assuming that $\Delta_\mathrm{CDW}$ cannot exceed the interband transitions at $\Gamma$ in a fully coherent‐band picture.